Celebrimm/Love-and-Pain-Survey-React-Front-End-Python-Back-End/README.md

 # Love-and-Pain-Experiment
 Created a full-stack web application to process data for an experimental questionnaire.
-The questions, possible answers, and user input is stored in a MySQL database.
-Developed a Flask ReST API used to query and manipulate the data.
-The front-end library used to present the survey is React.js.
+The client was created with React.js, the REST API with Python (Flask), and questions, possible answers, and user input are stored in and queried from a MySQL (SQL) database.
 Upon completion, a chart is displayed which is meant to prove a psychological theory.
+Deployed using Heroku.

 ## Available Scripts for Server